Pulitzer Prize General Non Fiction Winner

 Historical Context & Significance

-Blackmon proved that "slavery" didn't end with the Emancipation Proclamation but was legally re-branded to provide free labor for Southern industries.
+Blackmon proved that slavery didn't end with the Emancipation Proclamation but was legally repackaged to provide free labor for Southern industries.